How city status can increase the value of your home

 Knowing what’s going on in your area can be a great way to improve and protect the value of your home.

-As the real estate market improves near your home, you may see improvements in your home equity1 Improvements in your neighborhood are both a convenience for you and a great way to see local home prices rise, and there’s one big thing to look for: coffee.
+As the real estate market improves near your home, you may see improvements in your home equity.1 Improvements in your neighborhood are both a convenience for you and a great way to see local home prices rise.

 For example, being able to walk from one coffee shop to another could be tied to a big boost in home values downtown and in surrounding areas.2

 Walkability is also a big value driver.
 If your city invests in sidewalks and zoning that allows for shopping and grocery stores near homes, you can see a significant lift in your home’s value.
 Houses in a walkable distance from urban amenities can command an average of 25.3% more home value when compared to homes in areas where a car is required to get around town.3